 Peace Corps Master's International Program

-All MIP students at UAF receive a 12-credit tuition waiver from the Graduate School for their two-year Peace Corps service.
-This allows students to maintain their active student status during their Peace Corps assignment.
-However, financial aid for your academic studies is in short supply; there are limited fellowships and one teaching assistantship.
+Additional financial aid for your academic studies is in short supply: there are limited fellowships and teaching assistantships available.
 These are highly competitive.
-To qualify, students must be starting in a fall semester and their application for admission must be complete by MARCH 1st.
+To qualify, students must be starting in a fall semester and their UAF online application for admission must be complete by February 1st.

 To be considered for a fellowship, all candidates must also send a statement explaining why they want to be a PCMI student.
 Why do you wish to add that to your Master’s program?
 Also, please send an academic research paper that you wrote for a class.
 If you do not have such a document, then something close to a research paper should be submitted.
 These two documents should be sent directly to our PCMI Coordinator, Dr. Susan Todd, at email@example.com.
 Please send these documents to Dr. Todd by February 1st if you wish to have your application considered for these awards.